Skip to main content

 Taylor Jenkins Reid

 A Hollywood star's seven marriages mask her one great love.
-Glamorous, heartbreaking, and full of discussion material about identity and ambition.
+Glamorous, heartbreaking, and full of discussion material about identity, bisexuality, and ambition.
+One of the most consistently crowd-pleasing book club picks available.

 Normal People